-After preparing the piece in your head you will continue by playing, or singing, a few segments in the score using two important steps.
+After preparing the piece in your head, in the exercises below, you will continue the preparation by playing, or singing, a few segments in the score using two important steps.

-An important part of this preparation is to tweak your muscle “memory” a little in advance.
+This preparation is an important step to tweak your muscle “memory” a little in advance.

 But, please observe that you are not playing the piece though properly just yet- this is still part of the preparation!